navapbc/tf-ecs-example/docs/demo.md

 ## Setup required resources in AWS

-Before creating your VPC and your ECS service with terraform you will need to create a few resources.
+Before creating your VPC and your ECS service with terraform you may need to create a few resources.
 (Note: we use us-east-1 in our example configs; change as needed).

 ### Terraform S3 bucket